Trump's broad tariffs go into effect, just as economic pain is surfacing

 “We all want it to be made for television where it’s this explosion — it’s not like that,” said Brad Jensen, a professor at Georgetown University.
 “It’s going to be fine sand in the gears and slow things down.”

 Trump has promoted the tariffs as a way to reduce the persistent trade deficit.
 But importers sought to avoid the taxes by importing more goods before the taxes went into effect.
 As a result, the $582.7 billion trade imbalance for the first half of the year was 38% higher than in 2024.
-Total construction spending has dropped 2.9% over the past year, and the factory jobs promised by Trump have so far resulted in job losses.
+Total construction spending has dropped 2.9% over the past year.

-The lead-up to Thursday fit the slapdash nature of Trump's tariffs, which have been variously rolled out, walked back, delayed, increased, imposed by letter and frantically renegotiated.

 Trump on Wednesday announced additional 25% tariffs to be imposed on India for its buying of Russian oil, bringing its total import taxes to 50%.